 An Ethics Guide to Responsible Wildlife Photography: Top 10 Tips

 Getting great shots of wildlife is an amazing feeling, but how can you do it in a responsible way?

 Thousands of photographers enjoy getting out into the wild and photographing wildlife and nature in all their glory, but some are doing untold damage to the animals and environment they live in.
 Often their actions are completely unintentional, but the consequences to wildlife can be huge.

 This article provides a few tips and guidelines on how to capture great images ethically without harming the wildlife and environment we love.

 Some photographers will put down food to lure an animal out in to the open so they can photograph them.
 The problem with this is that it can change the way that wildlife behaves and interacts with humans — you actually reward an animal for acting unnaturally.
 It can also cause them to get sick if you are giving them food that they are not used to.
 Wild animals that are regularly fed by humans may even become overweight due to constant feeding with unsuitable food.

 2. Don’t Take Photos of Dens or Nests

-Nesting and den photography involves getting very close to birds and mammals in their homes.
+Nesting and den wildlife photography involves getting very close to birds and mammals in their homes.
 This can cause terrible stress to the animal, and can make them abandon their young within the nest or den.
 The disturbance can also cause the animal to move their family to a dangerous location in order to escape from the intrusion.